-Additionally, as of December 31, 2018 and 2017, approximately 10%, and 12%, respectively, of the Plan's investments were held in the CoreCivic stock fund.
+Additionally, as of December 31, 2019 and 2018, approximately 8%, and 10%, respectively, of the Plan's investments were held in CoreCivic stock.
 As such, the underlying value of the overall investment holdings is dependent on the performance of CoreCivic's common stock and the market's evaluation of such performance.